-An analysis of patent grants is also provided, both in terms of the blocs of origin of the grants and in terms of the distributions of numbers of grants per applicant.
-In Chapter 4, the numbers of grant actions by the Trilateral offices themselves are described, even though grants by the EPO lead to multiple patents in the designated EPC contracting states.
+Further analyses of patent grants are also provided, in terms of the blocs of origin of the grants and in terms of the distributions of numbers of grants per applicant.
+In Chapter 4, the numbers of grant actions by the Trilateral Offices themselves are described, even though grants by the EPO lead to multiple patents in the designated EPC contracting states.

-To illustrate the similarities as well as the differences in the granting procedures of the three offices, characteristics of the trilateral patent granting procedures are shown in the last section of Chapter 4.
+To illustrate the similarities as well as the differences in the granting procedures at the three offices, characteristics of the trilateral patent granting procedures are shown in the last section of Chapter 4.

-This chapter shows how the PCT impacts patenting activities.
-PCT work includes the actions required by the three offices for PCT applications in the international phase as international search authorities and international preliminary examination authorities.
+This chapter shows how the PCT impacts patenting activities, particularly at the Trilateral Offices.
+PCT work includes the actions required by the three offices for PCT applications in the international phase as receiving office, international search authorities and international preliminary examination authorities.

-Most of the data were obtained from WIPO Industrial Property Statistics, as reported by each country and region.
-However, some statistics (e.g., national stage figures, international search information, and international preliminary examination information) were provided by the Trilateral offices.
+Most of the data were obtained from the WIPO Industrial Property Statistics, as collected from each country and region.
+However, some statistics (e.g. national stage entry figures, international searches information, and international preliminary examination information) were provided by the Trilateral Offices.

-This last chapter is dedicated to the other activities the Trilateral offices are performing that are not common to all three offices, as well as work related to other types of industrial property rights.
+The last chapter is dedicated to the other activities the Trilateral Offices are performing that are not common to all three offices, as well as work related to other types of industrial property rights.